vithaluntold/process/DOCKER_DEPLOYMENT.md

-# EPI X-Ray - Docker Deployment Guide
+# EPI-Q - Docker Deployment Guide

-Complete guide for deploying EPI X-Ray using Docker with enterprise-grade security and portability across any platform.
+Complete guide for deploying EPI-Q using Docker with enterprise-grade security and portability across any platform.

 ## 🚀 Quick Start